-Nashville Sports and Recreation Stroll through Riverfront Park, sandwiched between Lower Broadway and the Cumberland River, for views of Nissan Stadium (1 Titans Way), where vociferous natives cheer on their gridiron darlings: the National Football League's Tennessee Titans.
+Nashville Sports and Recreation Stroll through Riverfront Park, sandwiched between Lower Broadway and the Cumberland River, for views of Nissan Stadium (1 Titans Way), where Nashville football fans cheer on the Tennessee Titans.
 For tickets phone (615) 565-4200.
-Vanderbilt University's football team, the Commodores, has attracted a faithful crowd to Vanderbilt Stadium for years; phone (615) 322-4653 or (877) 448-2639 for tickets.
+Vanderbilt University's football team, the Commodores, attracts faithful crowds to Vanderbilt Stadium; phone (615) 322-4653 or (877) 448-2639 for tickets.

 Baseball fans root for the Nashville Sounds, a Triple-A minor league team affiliated with the Texas Rangers.
 Tickets to their games at First Tennessee Park (19 Junior Gilliam Way) are available; phone (615) 690-4487.

-Watch streaks of navy blue, gold and white—a.k.a. the National Hockey League's Nashville Predators—whiz past opponents at the Bridgestone Arena , downtown at 5th Avenue and Broadway.
+Watch the National Hockey League's Nashville Predators at Bridgestone Arena , downtown at Rep. John Lewis Way and Broadway.
 Phone (615) 770-2000 for Predators ticket information.

 The J. Percy Priest and Old Hickory reservoirs and a network of inner-city parks are the mainstay of many sports and leisure activities around Nashville.
 Family-oriented Cumberland Park includes an open lawn, a river walk, landscaped gardens and play equipment for children.
 Centennial Park offers picnic areas, a short trail and a dog park.
 Wooded trails provide shade to joggers and walkers at Edwin and Percy Warner Parks.
 Radnor Lake State Park, south of Nashville off I-65, has 10 hiking trails of various levels of difficulty, as well as nature walks and plenty of opportunities for wildlife viewing.